Newspaper Page Text

 ticles on Sunday to The World.

-His first article, however, ap
+Dis first article, however, ap

 pears today on an inside page

-and describes the opportunity
+ami describes the opportunity

-of the farm.
+ot the farm.

-Attacks Friend
+Attacks Friend’s

 Wife; May Die

-From Stabbi
+From Stabbing

-James Norris, 310 Thompson
+James Norris.
+310 Thompson

-place. may pay with his life for at
+place, may pay with his life for at

-tacking the wite of his life-bng
+tacking the wife of his life-long

-friend, William Robinson, as doc
+friend.
+William Robinson, as doc

 tors at Grady hospital Monday